 - Olive oil

-- Sweet and spicy rub
+- Sweet and spicy rub or rub of your choice

 There’s some preparation that’s necessary for cooking lamb shanks.
 First of all, you’ll notice the skin-like membrane around the muscle.
 Remove that using a sharp knife and/or kitchen scissors.
 Wherever possible leave the fat in tact, because fat is flavor!